Keli Goff

-Keli Goff (born July 20, 1979) is an Emmy nominated producer, playwright, screenwriter and journalist.
-She is a contributor to various news outlets and has written for a number of popular television shows.
-In 2021 she was announced as one of the writers and producers on And Just Like That..., the reboot of the television series, Sex and the City.
-She is a contributor and fill-in guest host for public radio's Left, Right & Center.
+Keli Goff (born July 20, 1979) is an American producer, playwright, screenwriter, journalist and collector.
+She is a contributor to various news outlets and has written for a number of popular television shows, including And Just Like That..., the reboot of the television series Sex and the City, and Mayor of Kingstown.

+A longtime contributor and fill-in guest host for public radio's Left, Right & Center, in 2023, Goff began writing a column for The Hollywood Reporter interviewing political leaders about Hollywood.

 Early life

-A native of Missouri City, Texas, Goff graduated from Elkins High School.
+Originally from Missouri City, Texas, Goff graduated from Elkins High School.
 She earned a bachelor's degree from New York University and a master's degree in strategic communications from Columbia University.

 Early career as a journalist and author

 Goff first came to prominence with the publication of her first book, Party Crashing: How the Hip-Hop Generation Declared Political Independence, which examined the perspectives and impact of younger voters and members of the Post Civil Rights Generation on the political process, with particular focus on the 2008 election.
 The book was notable for containing interviews with younger black voters as well as leaders like Colin Powell and Rev. Al Sharpton.
 The book resulted in Goff becoming a regular presence on cable news (MSNBC, CNN, FOX) during the 2008 presidential election.
 She also became a Contributor, covering major events of the election cycle such as the Democratic Convention and election night, on air for BET.

 Goff also became a blogger for The Huffington Post.
 She then became a regular Contributor or Correspondent for various outlets including The Root, The Washington Post blog, "She the People," and eventually The Daily Beast, where she remains a Contributor as of 2021.
 Her writing was also published in a variety of magazines, including Time, Essence and Cosmopolitan.

 Her essay "Living the Dream" is featured in the collection The Speech: Race and Barack Obama's A More Perfect Union in 2009.

 In 2011 her first novel, The GQ Candidate, about a group of friends rocked by the decision of one of them to run for president, was published.